releng-tool/releng-tool/CONTRIBUTING.md

 - Commit history is important.
 If a pull request is submitted, any commit should have meaningful message which describes the purpose of the change.
-There may be times where a maintainer or other contributers may request changes to a pull request.
+There may be times where a maintainer or other contributors may request changes to a pull request.
 Individuals working on a pull request may either reset/re-form their commits or stack changes on the branch.
 If a developer wishes to stack changes onto a pull request, it is important that the newly added commit